 SonoSim LiveScan instantly transforms live volunteers and manikins into ultrasound training cases with real pathologic conditions

-Most importantly, how does SonoSim LiveScan help train learners to integrate real patient-based ultrasound findings into medical decision making?
+Most importantly, how does SonoSim LiveScan help train learners to integrate real patient ultrasound cases and findings into medical decision-making?
 Let us walk you through a typical scenario.

 A medical student enters her institution’s simulation center and sits down in front of a computer with the SonoSim® Probe, a mock ultrasound transducer, plugged into the USB drive.
 A live volunteer playing the role of a patient (i.e., standardized patient) lies supine on a bed next to the computer.
 The student reads the patient case history provided on the laptop screen: